 In the days after the Brexit vote, global markets shook.
 The British pound fell sharply, reaching a low not seen in more than a century.
 In response, the UK central bank unveiled a large package of stimulus measures, including its first cut in interest rates in more than seven years.

-The long-term outlook is still uncertain.
+The outlook is still uncertain.
 For Adam Posen, president of the Peterson Institute for International Economics and former voting member of the Bank of England, the pro-Brexit camp’s economic arguments were a “fantasy.”
 He argues that immigration from the EU has driven growth and that belonging to the EU has allowed the UK to “punch above its weight” in trade, since the larger bloc can negotiate more favorable market-access deals with outside countries.

 Particularly hard hit, argues founder of the pro-Remain website InFacts, Hugo Dixon, will be financial services.
 They currently enjoy “passporting,” meaning UK-based financial institutions can operate freely anywhere in the EU.
 If that is lost, many firms are likely to move their offices—and jobs—out of the UK to elsewhere in Europe.